 The Faith Perspective

 Righteousness is actually a gift from God.
 It becomes ours by faith in Christ (Phil.
 3:9).
 So faith is pretty important.
 But what is faith?
 What is real faith, the kind of faith that puts one in a right relationship with God?
 Real faith is what Jeff Struecker calls “Bullet Proof Faith.”

 Faith is only as good as its object.
-It’s not the strength or sincerity of faith or belief but the object of belief that determines the quality of faith.
+Furthermore, it’s not the strength or sincerity of faith or belief but the object of belief that determines the quality of faith.

 The Bible tells us that “faith is the substance of things hoped for, the evidence of things not seen,” (Heb.
 11:1, King James Version).
 Another translation puts it this way, “Now faith is the assurance of things hoped for, the conviction of things not seen,” (English Standard Version).
 There are certain future realities, “things” identified in the Bible.
 For example, there is the coming of Christ, the fulfillment of the Christian’s inheritance, and the judgment of God.
 Faith does not make these things so.
 Faith accepts them to be so.

 Biblical faith, real faith, is absolute confidence in what God says and in what God does.
 God tells us “faith comes by hearing and hearing by the word of Christ” (Rom.
 10:17).
 It’s about capabilities.
 God is capable of fulfilling every promise he makes.
 He’s capable of achieving anything.

 You wouldn’t have my three–year old grandson perform brain surgery on you or anyone else.
 He’s not capable of any kind of surgery.
 Believe me.
 But a nationally renowned neurosurgeon that performs daily surgeries at the Mayo Clinic is capable.
 You’d trust the neurosurgeon over the three–year old any day.